Mona Chalabi is a data journalist who lives in New York.

 Before she became a journalist, Mona worked with large data sets in jobs at the Bank of England, Transparency International and the International Organization for Migration.
 She studied International Relations in Paris and studied Arabic in Jordan.
 Mona was born and raised in London.

-For journalism, art and podcasting enquiries, please contact Marc Paskin
+For journalism and art enquiries, please contact Marc Paskin

 For literary enquiries, please contact Emma Paterson